cmbant/CAMB/README.rst

 .. image:: https://mybinder.org/badge.svg
   :target: https://mybinder.org/v2/gh/cmbant/camb/master?filepath=pycamb%2Fdocs%2FCAMBdemo.ipynb

 The devel branch is a development version, which integrates CAMB and CAMB sources, and uses Fortran 2008 (and hence requires ifort 14+ or gfortran 6+).
-It also allows runtime switching of the dark energy and halofit model, and easy access to lower-level accuracy parameters.
+It also allows runtime switching of the dark energy and halofit model, general numerically-interpolated primordial power spectra and source window functions, and easy access to lower-level accuracy parameters.
 Note that the devel branch is currently very slow compiled with ifort (ifort bug); compile with gfortran or use the somewhat older devel_ifort branch.

 .. image:: https://secure.travis-ci.org/cmbant/CAMB.png?branch=devel